 further damage.
 Many roof inspection surveyors are ex-roofing contractors and it is not uncommon to see them simply

 walking over the roof covering & ridge lines.
-Often their feet are an extension of their hands & they can
+Often their feet are an extension of their hands and they

-be very agile with a high degree of empathy as to what is happening under their feet so do not be alarmed if you
+can be very agile with a high degree of empathy as to what is happening under their feet so do not be alarmed if

 In an ideal world, safety anchor points would be located on the roof for the attachment of a harness to prevent

 falling.
 However most roofs (apart form some of the more modern commercial type buildings) do not have any such

 devices & installing temporary harness fixing points is near impossible.
 Therefore, the roofing surveyor is

 taking a calculated risk in completing a roof inspection.
 The roof surveyor should have completed his own risk

 assessment analysis & installed all the necessary and reasonably expected precautions that are practically